anton-mel/pie/README.md

 # Pie Tutorial

+[Pie](https://github.com/pie-project/pie) (SOSP'25) 0.5 is about half a
-A minimal rebuild of [Pie](https://github.com/pie-project/pie) (SOSP'25), one chapter per branch.
+million lines of code.
+This repo rebuilds it from scratch in about a thousand, one chapter per branch.
 Each chapter builds on the previous one, adds one feature, and explains in its README how it fits in.

 > [!NOTE]
 > Check out a chapter's branch and follow its **Read Order**.